 It has also come to our attention that there are safety concerns in the front parking lot during morning drop-off time.
 Access to the school parking lot will also be limited from 7:00-7:20.
 If you would like to come into the building to talk with an administrator or a secretary or aid your child into the building with school supplies access will surely be granted.
 Thank you very much with your diligence in this matter and helping us to keep all of the students of Rockland Woods Elementary School safe!

 School day start and end time: 7:35 - 2:05 Students should NOT be dropped prior to the 7:15 opening of the building.
-Students who continue to be dropped early will be taken to daycare and parents will be billed.

 School Hours: We are operating on a 6 1/2 hour instructional day for students.
 Please help us by following our school hours and contacting the office if planning a visit to a classroom or would like to schedule a conference outside of our office hours.